nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 - Services may be assigned to schedules (or their "templates") on the schedule or schedule "template" screen when they are created
 - Schedule "templates" (or "template types") may be assigned to services on the service list

-Linking between services and schedules **SHALL** be possible irrespective of the value of the organisation switch, so a user can create links prior to the local switch being ON.
+Linking between services and schedules **SHALL** be possible irrespective of the value of the organisation switch, so a user can create links prior to the organisation switch being ON.

 Linking between services and schedules (or their "templates") **SHALL** be audited, capturing:
 - date/time of change